ditsing/shadowrocks-async/README.md

 shadow server is designated by the socks server.
 The is the opposite to the original version, where each server decides their own salt.

-Item #3 helps defined against replay attacks.
+Item #3 helps defend against replay attacks.
 If we can reasonably assume that salt generated is different each time, then both servers have to re-encrypt traffic for every new connection.
 Attackers will need to derive a different sub-key for the replied session, which cannot be done without the master key.